-Paypal has an amazing tool with lots of valuable data on selling internationally that could help you understand local traditions and trends about your market.
-Analyse this information and you’ll have a powerful weapon against your competition.
-Show that you treasure your customers by knowing what special occasions their celebrating or what customs they have.
+Paypal has an amazing tool with lots of valuable data on selling internationally that could help you understand local traditions and trends in your market.
+Analyse this information and you'll have a powerful weapon against your competition.
+Show that you treasure your customers by knowing what special occasions they're celebrating or what customs they have.
 We live in the colourful world, always have in mind there can be some cultural differences and respect that.

 • Laws, duties and taxes

-This aspect sometimes become repellent factor of selling internationally and it requires your thorough attention.
+This aspect sometimes becomes repellent factor of selling internationally and it requires your thorough attention.
 Make sure you understand what you can and can not send abroad.
 The prohibited items vary by country and you can easily find these lists in Google.
-Usually it’s obvious items such as weapons or toxic liquids, but some countries may surprise you by arresting your package containing perfumes, plants, lottery tickets etc. So better be safe and double-check!
+Usually, it's obvious items such as weapons or toxic liquids, but some countries may surprise you by arresting your package containing perfumes, plants, lottery tickets etc. So better be safe and double-check!

 Normally buyer pays all the additional fees like taxes and customs clearance fees.
-But some of them may not know these taxes exist at all, to avoid unpleasant misunderstandings it’s your job to warn them.
-You don’t have to do that on every order you get, just put this info in your policies section.
-Personally I mention this info in thank-you letter again just on high value purchases.
+But some of them may not know these taxes exist at all, to avoid unpleasant misunderstandings it's your job to warn them.
+You don't have to do that on every order you get, just put this info in your policies section.
+Personally, I mention this info in thank-you letter again just on high-value purchases.

 All parcels must clear customs which regulate items entering the country.
 To make this process faster and easier you must attach customs form to the outside of your package.
 It helps to understand the contents, value, and purpose of your shipment.
-Again this process vary by the country, for instance if you’re living in Europe and sending your item to the other european country, customs form is not necessary.
+Again this process vary by the country, for instance, if you're living in Europe and sending your item to the other European country, customs form is not necessary.
 You can get additional info regarding this question in your local post office.

 • Shipping times